alexandrelam/openscribe/.github/FORMULA_PAGE.md

 # Homebrew Formula Page

-This repository includes a GitHub Actions workflow that generates a beautiful Homebrew formula page for OpenScribe.
+This repository includes a GitHub Actions workflow that generates a simple GitHub Pages site for OpenScribe using Jekyll's default theme.

 ## 🌐 Live Site